 2021 - 2nd place at the Division 2 National Show Ski Tournament.
 Ski Sharks hosted the entire D2 Nationals right here in Shawano.
 A Flaunt-It swivel ski stop was also hosted at Smalley Park.
 Ski Sharks hosted the Big Pull with a new national record of 40 barefooters behind one boat.

-2022 - Investments in Smalley Park continue as the Ski Sharks with Shawano Park n Rec continue to improve the ski site and the park for public use.
-New bleacher seating and shoreline docks have been added for 2022.
-Ski Sharks will host the D2 National Individual Qualifier tournament in July.
+2022 - Investments in Smalley Park continued as the Ski Sharks with Shawano Park n Rec continued to improve the ski site and the park for public use.
+New bleacher seating and shoreline docks were added for 2022.
+Ski Sharks hosted the D2 National Individual Qualifier tournament in July.

 Jerry, Gary and Doug, a huge thank you from the hundreds of people that have had the honor of calling themselves “Ski Sharks” over the last 40+ years.
 What you started in the 1970s, continues today!
 Over the last 15+ years the Ski Sharks have slowly grown into a team that has gained national recognition.
 Connecting with local government and community has allowed national and world class events to come to Shawano.
 Being fiscally responsible has allowed the team to give back to the community by helping grow Smalley Park with team funded improvements as well as provide annual “Learn to Ski” and “Believe and Ski” events for the community.
 The Ski Sharks hope that you enjoy the show and we look forward to performing for the Shawano area for many years to come.